-B. 3-band d-dp model
+B. Three-band d-dp model

-In the energy region where the lower Hubbard band is located, we also find t{2g} weight stemming from the Mn-3d/O-2p hybridization (see middle plot of Fig. 1).
-This suggests that those states should be included in the construction of the projective Wannier functions, i.e., a d-dpmodel.
-In the following we will use the term High Energy Spectral Weight (HESW) to denote the Wannier function weight on the oxygen bands (located below -1.5 eV).
+In the energy region where the lower Hubbard band is located, we also find $t{2g}$ weight stemming from the Mn-3d/O-2p hybridization (see the middle plot of Fig. 1).
+This suggests that those states should be included in the construction of the projective Wannier functions, i.e., a d-dp model.
+In the following we will use the term high-energy spectral weight (HESW) to denote the Wannier function weight on the oxygen bands (located below -1.5 eV).
 The first and most obvious consequence of a larger projective energy window is an increased bandwidth of the Wannier DOS.
-To obtain a similar insulating behavior as in the d-only model we increase U and J. Secondly, now also the DC correction has a non-trivial effect, since it shifts the correlated t{2g} states relative to the oxygen bands.
-The t{2g} weight on the oxygen bands is rather small, which means that the effect of the DC correction on the HESW is equally low.
-Thirdly, in the 3-band d-dpmodel the impurity occupation grows (the exact value depending on U and J), changing the character of the ground state to a mix of states with mainly three and four particles on the impurity, while in the 3-band d-only calculation the occupation of the impurity was three electrons.
+To obtain a similar insulating behavior as in the d-only model we increase Uand J. Second, now also the DC correction has a nontrivial effect, since it shifts the correlated $t{2g}$ states relative to the oxygen bands.
+The $t{2g}$ weight on the oxygen bands is rather small, which means that the effect of the DC correction on the HESW is equally low.
+Third, in the three-band d-dp model the impurity occupation grows (the exact value depending on U and J), changing the character of the ground state to a mix of states with mainly three and four particles on the impurity, while in the three-band d-only calculation the occupation of the impurity was three electrons.
 Due to the increased complexity of the ground state, we expect a richer dependence of the spectrum on the interaction parameters U and J.